-- 2. Approves the ceasing of the following Adult Social Care Grant Schemes, thereby contributing £320,000 of savings towards (SP23) the savings programme to 2023: - a. the Neighbourhood Care and Support grant scheme; - b. the Community based Support Grant scheme; and - c. the Rural Connections grant scheme - 3.
-That the Executive Member for Adult Services and Public Health notes that robust monitoring of the impact of any or all of the proposed changes will be established and enacted so that officers and providers can respond with any appropriate mitigation(s) as required. - 4.
-As per the request by HASC, updates on our work with voluntary and community sector organisations to secure other forms of grant support will be provided on request.
+- 3. Approves the ceasing of the following Adult Social Care Grant Schemes, thereby contributing £320,000 of savings towards (SP23) the savings programme to 2023: - a. the Neighbourhood Care and Support grant scheme; - b. the Community based Support Grant scheme; and - c. the Rural Connections grant scheme - 4.
+That the Executive Member for Adult Services and Public Health notes that robust monitoring of the impact of any or all of the proposed changes will be established and enacted so that officers and providers can respond with any appropriate mitigation(s) as required.